mattbator/ts2019/buckets/buckets.rst

   Note that although a storage capacity is defined here, it is not a hard limit, and the customer is limited only by their license and the storage capacity of the cluster.

-Select the different options (Small, Medium, Large) and notice how the Resource numbers change. <What resources are these actually changing?
-The k8s worker VMs?>
+Select the different options (Small, Medium, Large) and notice how the Resource numbers change.
+These are the resources that will be applied across the K8s worker VMs.
+For example, specifying 20vCPU and 40GB of RAM across 3 workers, comes to 6 vCPU and 13 GB of RAM per worker.

 Custom values are also allowed.